 Homemade Waffle Recipe

-The best waffle recipe ever!
+This is the best waffle recipe ever!
 Soft and fluffy inside, with a slightly crisp exterior.
-Easy to make & perfect for breakfast, brunch, or dessert!
+My homemade waffles are easy to make & perfect for breakfast, brunch, or dessert!

 Waffles!
 My family loves 'em.
 How could they not?
 There's something so wonderful about a stack of piping hot, golden brown waffles, fresh off the waffle maker.